zeruniverse/Password-Manager/README.md

 + Recover backup files takes long time (similar to [change login password])
 + *Only change login password and do recovery on a good computer to save time!*

 ###About PIN
++ PIN uses the information in login password which is not involved in server-side authentication
-+ Any PIN related information will not uploaded to server.
++ Any PIN related information for the above part will not be uploaded to server.
-+ Actually the user can input any PIN the first time he logs in.
-As long as he inputs the same PIN each time, it will works.
++ Using wrong password might be able to login, but will see incorrect passwords.
 + Change PIN actually changes the pseudo-passwords.
 + Incorrect PIN won't cause any error.
 But the user sees completely different passwords on screen.
-+ You can ENABLE or DISABLE PIN feature in `config.php`.
-It's enabled by default.
-If you choose to disable PIN feature, the password manager will work like previous versions.
+It's very unlikely that you input a wrong password by mistake which generates the same Login_Signature as the correct password.

 <img width="1114" alt="signup login" src="https://cloud.githubusercontent.com/assets/4648756/11234264/e07af92a-8d7a-11e5-967b-bff833c30e34.png">